kztera/git-github-study/README.md

 To go back to the latest commit, use `git checkout master`.

+Use `git checkout HEAD <file_name>` to discard changes in the working directory that something you've changed but haven't committed yet.
+You can replace `HEAD` with `--`.
+For example, `git checkout -- README.md`.

 ### I.4.8. git merge

 `git merge` is a command that allows you to combine changes from one branch into another.
 When you merge branches, Git takes the changes made in the source branch and applies them to the target branch.